AAshu1412/yielder_eth/README.md

 ### Available Tools
 #### get_all_pools
-Retrieves all DEX pools from Permaswap and Botega with comprehensive information.
+Retrieves all DEX pools from Uniswap V3 and SushiSwap with comprehensive information.

 * **Input**: No parameters required.
 * **Output**: A detailed list of all pools.